zvukoper/Arma3_AAR/README.md

 ### Roadmap:

+* :ballot_box_with_check: Custom dll to link Arma3 with AARecorder.
 * :ballot_box_with_check: Custom software to write replay files to disk directly from Arma3.
 * :ballot_box_with_check: Record a replay into an .aar file: unit actions, including gear, animations, unit model, shooting, death, vehicle operation, commands.
 * :black_square_button: Recreate the app for 64-bit and with filename generation.